coruus/sphlib/src/README.txt

 ===========

 Future versions of sphlib may feature:
-- other hash functions; in particular, the five remaining second-round SHA-3 candidates _will_ be implemented before the second SHA-3 candidate conference (scheduled on August 23-24, 2010)
 - options for better conditional inclusion (e.g. not compiling RIPEMD if you only want RIPEMD-160)
 - optimized versions for footprint-constrained environments (which should